 For sellers, based on the sale of a $400,000 HDB, with a traditional 2% commission ($8000) DirectHome saves the seller $7200.
 Based on the sale of a $1,000,000 condominium, with a 2% commission ($20,000), DirectHome saves the seller $19,200.
 For landlords, a one- to two-year lease rental of $2000/month with commissions of $1000 to $2000 could mean a savings of $920 to $1920.
 For buyers and tenants, using DirectHome is free.

 Transacting DIY means you don’t have to go through an intermediary, which means more efficient and less redundant communication.
-Also, viewings are scheduled more easily without the need to wait for a third-party (i.e., the property agent).
+Also, you can schedule viewings more easily without the need to wait for a third-party (i.e., the property agent).
 The listing also never expires and you can edit and adjust pricing as the market evolves and changes.

 Should You List with Them?